aaronburt/typescript-template/README.md

 # Typescript-template

-This is designed to give me an instant template for Typescript development enviroment.
+This is designed to give me an instant template for Typescript development environment.

 ### Current Environment Settings